NoemieTe/Mallaurie/README.md

 ### Comparison by k-mers approch (./k-mers_approach)
 In parralel, reads has been compared to a reference k-mers database (kraken.sh) using Kraken2/2.1.2 software.
+Outputs of Kraken was parsed using

 ## No-priori approach
-### Meta-assembly
+### Meta-assembly (./Meta_assembly)
-Reads of all samples has been assembled by ... software.
+Reads of all samples has been assembled into contigs by MEGAHIT/1.2.9 software (assembly.sh).

 ### Mapping reads against meta-genomes

 ### Comparison using k-mers approach